 Your ex-spouse's ownership of the home and time living in the home can count as your own if you acquire the property in a divorce.
 You can add these months to your time of ownership and living there to meet the ownership and residency rules.

 Reporting the Gain

-Gain on the sale of your home is reported on Schedule D as a capital gain.
+If you realize a profit in excess of the exclusion amounts or don't qualify, the income on the sale of your home is reported on Schedule D as a capital gain.
 If you owned your home for one year or less, the gain is reported as a short-term capital gain.
-If you owned your home for more than one year, it's reported as a long-term capital gain.
+If you owned it more than one year, it's reported as a long-term capital gain.

 Calculating Your Cost Basis and Capital Gain

-Start with what you paid for the home, then add the costs you incurred in the purchase, such as title and escrow fees and real estate agent commissions.
-Now add the costs of any improvements you made, such as replacing the roof or furnace.
+Start with what you paid for the home, then add the costs you incurred in the purchase such as title and escrow fees and real estate agent commissions.
+Now add the costs of any major improvements you made, such as replacing the roof or furnace.
 Sorry, painting the family room doesn't count.

 Your capital gain would be the sales price of your home less your cost basis.
 If it's a negative number, you've had a loss.
 Unfortunately, you cannot deduct a loss from the sale of your main home.

 If the resulting number is positive, you made a profit.
 Subtract the amount of your exclusion and the balance is your taxable gain.